 Types of Gate Valves/ Gate Valve Types

-Gate valves are divided into a number of classes, depending on its disc and type of stems.
+Gate valves are divided into a number of classes, depending on their disc and type of stems.
 Gate Valves are classified by:

 I. Gate Valve types as per Type of Closing Element: